b0938930511/llvm-project/mlir/docs/Canonicalization.md

 `OpBuilder::createOrFold`.

-`fold` has the restriction that no new operations may be created, and only the root operation may be replaced (but not erased).
+`fold` has the restriction that no new operations may be created, and only the root operation may be replaced.
 It allows for updating an operation in-place, or returning a set of pre-existing values (or attributes) to replace the operation with.
 This ensures that the `fold` method is a truly "local" transformation, and can be invoked without the need for a pattern rewriter.

-In [ODS](DefiningDialects/Operations.md), an operation can set the `hasFolder` bit to generate a declaration for the `fold` method.
+In [ODS](OpDefinitions.md), an operation can set the `hasFolder` bit to generate a declaration for the `fold` method.
 This method takes on a different form, depending on the structure of the operation.